Workshops

 What to expect on this course

+This online skills- and competency-based training offers experiential learning in using art as a pathway for mindfulness practice.
 All sessions are delivered online in a supportive group format.

-The training is divided into two blocks:
+The training is divided into four modules:

 Full course dates